keithvillanueva/keithvillanueva.github.io/essays/ai.md

 ## III.
 Impact on Learning and Understanding

 AI tools have significantly affected the way I understand and apply software engineering concepts.
 They provided another layer of explanation that often helped me in my understanding.
 However, some uses such as generating full components of code did not aid me in learning.
-Heavy reliance on AI occasionally made me too dismissive of actually putting in the work to understand some meatieral, and I had to remind myself to independently practice and struggle through code to fully absorb the learning.
+Heavy reliance on AI occasionally made me too dismissive of actually putting in the work to understand some material, and I had to remind myself to independently practice and struggle through code to fully absorb the learning.

 ---

 ## IV.
 Practical Applications

 Outside of ICS, Ai has been used to create things such as chatbots and used in research to analyze things like cancer.
 Some doctors are using AI to aid in detection of AI and predict the chances of development in a patient.
 Based on these it also aids in the creation of a treatment plan.
 In these real-world challenges, yes it can be useful, but I feel it is still required for some human verification at the end.
-AI should be used to save time to solve known problems, but new problems should still require human intevention.
+AI should be used to save time to solve known problems, but new problems should still require human intervention.

 ---

 ## V. Challenges and Opportunities

 A recurring challenge with AI in ICS 314 was distinguishing between helpful guidance and misleading output.
 At times, AI would produce code that looked correct but didn't work in the intended ways.
 Another challenge was the temptation to overuse AI and bypass the problem-solving process.
-That said, there are opportunities to formally integrate AI usage into the course maybe through structured prompts or AI literacy module at the beginning of the year to help students use these tools responsibly and effectively.
+That said, there are opportunities to formally integrate AI usage into the course, maybe through structured prompts or an AI literacy module at the beginning of the year to help students use these tools responsibly and effectively.

 ---

 ## VI.
 Comparative Analysis

 Compared to traditional teaching methods, AI-enhanced learning offers instant feedback, personalized instruction, and more autonomy in how I approach problems.
 While lectures and documentation are essential, AI can fill in the gaps, especially when instructors are unavailable.
-However, traditional methods often foster deeper learning through repetition, collaboration, and the hands on experience essential when learning to code.
+However, traditional methods often foster deeper learning through repetition, collaboration, and the hands-on experience essential when learning to code.
 AI tools complement but should not replace these foundations.

 ---